Terms and Conditions

 2.1.
 Booking and Financial Confirmation

-A binding Booking is established solely upon the Agency's confirmed receipt of the full required deposit or total payment.1 Prices, unless otherwise clearly indicated, are quoted exclusively in Philippine Pesos (PHP).1 The Package Price remains provisional and is subject to immediate revision by the Agency, without prior notice, until the full and final payment for all components has been verifiably received and ticketed.
-This necessity for revision arises from factors beyond the Agency's immediate control, including, but not limited to, currency exchange rate fluctuations, unforeseen supplier rate adjustments, sudden fuel surcharges, government-imposed taxes, or changes in mandatory visa or entry requirements.
+A binding Booking is established solely upon the Agency's confirmed receipt of the full required deposit or total payment.
+Prices, unless otherwise clearly indicated, are quoted exclusively in Philippine Pesos (PHP).
+The Package Price remains provisional and is subject to revision by the Agency upon written notice to the Client, until the full and final payment for all components has been verifiably received and ticketed.

 2.2.
 Service Charges and Administration Fees